Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 ## Special Cleric Traits

-Clerics can raise their Will all the to 25 instead of just 20.
+Clerics can raise their Will to 25 instead of just 20.
 Clerical Investment is described in this section too, along with two esoteric skills that require it:

 - **Esoteric Medicine (Holy)**: A hard skill to learn, but it can replace mundane First Aid and Surgery in places with any level of sanctity above